UX Case Study: Modular Content System

 Expert content for SOC 2 and HITRUST for the same task.

 Where does the user start?
-How do they know what to do and what not to do?
+What’s the difference between these pieces of content?
 It was unacceptable to force the user to compare and contrast multiple sets of instruction before they could start their most essential tasks.

 Now imagine this issue repeated across a dozen frameworks and hundreds of topics.
 It was, for some clients, a very understandable dealbreaker.

 We needed to design a unified system that displayed accurate content no matter what products the client purchased.
-This meant a system that would:
+I was tasked by my product manager to design a content system that would meet the following requirements:

 Programmatically arrange content for the user depending on their frameworks